FailAcademy/learning/web-dev-foundation/_slides/01-html-css/04-css-layout-slides.md

 # Relative Positioning

-Relative positioning moves an element in relation to where it would have been the normal flow:
+Relative positioning moves an element in relation to where it would have been in the normal flow:

 ```css
 header h1 {